 Hear about the experience of Lawson Medical Practice participating in the COPD Collaborative (2017/18).

-In May 2018, our COPD Collaborative Wave Chair, Dr Andrew Knight, along with program coordinator Jacquie Millyn, presented on the outcomes of our last COPD Collaborative to the qiCommunity.
+In May 2018, our COPD Collaborative Wave Chair, Dr Andrew Knight, along with program coordinator Jacquie Millyn, presented on the outcomes of the first COPD Collaborative (2017/18) to the qiCommunity.

 COPD Collaborative 2020/2021

-If you would like to know more about how your practice can better support patients with COPD, the PHN is currently recruiting General Practices to participate in the 2020/21 COPD Collaborative
+If you would like to get involved so your practice can better support patients with COPD, we are currently recruiting general practices to participate in the 2020/21 COPD Collaborative.

-For more information, please contact Caz Brancatisano, Program Development Officer on 02 4708 8119.
+For more information, please contact the COPD Program Officer on 47088100.

 *Points allocation is dependent upon attendance at all Learning Workshops and completion of Evaluation forms.